MikMickey/Election_Analysis/README.md

 Module 3 Project

 ## Project Overview
- A Colorado Board of Elections employee has given you the following taks to complete the election audit of a recent local congretaional election.
+ A Colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congretaional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.